stackhpc/ansible-slurm-appliance/ansible/roles/slurm_recompile/README.md

 # slurm_recompile

-Recompiles slurm from source RPMs and installs the packages that were built.
+Recompiles Slurm from source RPMs and installs the packages that were built.

 ## Requirements